Locomotive Publishing Company: Notable people

-Bell, Arthur Robert
+Bell, Alfred Robert

 One of the two founding brothers, and editor of the Locomotive Magazine.
 Of the brothers, he was the one who dedicated most of his career to the publishing company.
 "A man of huge girth with a mass of white hair".

 Bell, Arthur Morton

 Although one of the initial two brothers behind the publishing company, he focused on his engineering career.
 After serving an apprenticeship at the GER's Stratford Works, he rose to a position of some seniority in the locomotive department.
 He was involved in the trials of Holden's oil-burning locomotives and this work on oil firing would be a theme for the rest of his career, around the world; at the Kursk, Kharkov and Sevastopol Railway, the Austrian State Railways, the railways of Sicily, and, in the United States, on the Pennsylvania, the California Southern, and the Los Angeles Terminal.
 In 1897 he was appointed the first manager of the GER's new wagon shops at Temple Mills.
 By 1900, he joined the Shell company and traveled throughout Europe, Turkey and Egypt as a consultant for oil fuels.
 In 1903 he was appointed Carriage and Wagon Superintendent of the Great Indian Peninsula Railway, a post that he held until 1924.
 For his war work during World War I, when Stratford Works was employed on munitions work, he was awarded the OBE.

-He was elected a Member of the ILocoE Council in 1924, and later made a Vice-president.
+He was elected a Member of the ILocoE Council in 1924, and later made a vice-president.

 He was a frequent contributor to the Locomotive Magazine.
 He also wrote Locomotives: their Construction, Maintenance and Operation, although published by Virtue rather than Locomotive Publishing.
 It was published only a few months before his death, on 10 February 1936 at home in Hampstead when aged 72 years.